uswitch/kiam/docs/metrics.md

 system, check the timing of each RPC call, and monitor the size of the credentials cache.
 By default, Prometheus metrics are exported on `localhost:9620`.
-StatsD metrics is disabled by default, read below on how to enable them. wWen enabled StatsD metrics are flushed every 100ms but are not aggregated.
+StatsD metrics is disabled by default, read below on how to enable them.
+StatsD metrics are flushed every 100ms but are not aggregated.

 ## Metrics configuration